Composite Detection¶

 -

-Please select at least two monitors; the right side will display their by condition groups.
-Up to 10 monitors can be added.
+Please select at least two monitors; their by-condition groupings will be displayed on the right.
+A maximum of 10 monitors can be added.

 -

-Combination Method: Follows the logic expression of AND/OR/NOT to define whether the combined monitor triggers an event.
-When all selected monitors trigger abnormal states, it resolves as true; otherwise, it resolves as false.
+Combination Method: Define whether the composite monitor triggers an event by following the logical expression rules of AND, OR, NOT.
+When all selected monitors trigger an abnormal state, it is parsed as True; otherwise, it is parsed as False.

 Logical Operations¶